Alicelibinguo5/doj-legal-researcher-agent/frontend/react-dashboard/README.md

+#import re

+import setuptools
-# DOJ Research Agent - React Dashboard
+ DOJ Research Agent - React Dashboard

 A modern, responsive React dashboard for the DOJ Research Agent that provides a beautiful interface for analyzing DOJ press releases and detecting fraud cases.